ojaswi12/graphic_game/README.md

 Graphics Game
 =========================

-This game is made using opengl
+This game is made using opengl in my third semester in a weeks time.

 License